acceleratedscience/open-ad-toolkit/tutorials/molecules.md

 ## Visualizing & storing macromolecules

-To see details about a macromolecule, simply run:
+To see details about a macromolecule like eg. [2g64](https://www.rcsb.org/structure/2g64), you can run:

 ```sh
 show mmol '2g64'